KxSystems/docs/docs/license/azure.md

 _Carefully read the following terms and conditions.
 By accessing the kdb+ software via the Microsoft Azure Marketplace, you are agreeing to be bound by these terms and conditions (which may be updated from time to time) and to the extent you are acting on behalf of a permitted organization that you have authority to act on their behalf and bind them to these terms and conditions.
 If you do not agree to these terms and conditions or do not have the necessary authority, do not access or use the software.
-You may not access the kdb+ software if you are a direct competitor of Kx._
+You may not access the kdb+ software if you are a direct competitor of KX._

 ## 1. Scope of agreement

-1. This Kdb+ Software End User Agreement (“Agreement”) is made between Kx Systems, Inc. (“Kx” or “We”) and you the person or entity which accesses the Kdb+ Software (“User” or “you”), with respect to Kx’s Kdb+ Software made available at the online Microsoft Azure Marketplace at
+1. This Kdb+ Software End User Agreement (“Agreement”) is made between Kx Systems, Inc. (“KX” or “We”) and you the person or entity which accesses the Kdb+ Software (“User” or “you”), with respect to KX’s Kdb+ Software made available at the online Microsoft Azure Marketplace at
     <https://azuremarketplace.microsoft.com/> (“Azure Marketplace”)
     and available to be run at Microsoft Azure (“Azure”).
 Azure Marketplace and Azure are owned and controlled by Microsoft, Inc. You are required to have an Azure account in good standing prior to accessing the Kdb+ Software.
-Kx shall not in any way be liable for the services provided to you by Microsoft, Inc.
+KX shall not in any way be liable for the services provided to you by Microsoft, Inc.

-2. Kx has developed a 64-bit software program that includes a relational database system and Kx’s q programming language (“**Kdb+ Software**”).
-Kx has made this Kdb+ Software available for access within Azure.
+2. KX has developed a 64-bit software program that includes a relational database system and KX’s q programming language (“**Kdb+ Software**”).
+KX has made this Kdb+ Software available for access within Azure.
 You are required to pay for access to the Kdb+ Software for any usage.
 Payment by you for use of the Kdb+ Software shall be made directly by you via